 What is MIST?

-Snoring and difficulty breathing while asleep is very common in childhood.
-This can lead to poor quality sleep, which can impact the child’s behaviour and concentration during the day, and the whole family’s quality of life.
+Snoring and difficulty breathing while asleep is very common in childhood and can cause lots of sleepless nights, as well as behaviour and concentration problems during the day.

 Who can take part?